 FortisAlberta's Contribution Program is intended to offset Customers' costs for new or upgraded electric distribution services.
-Many factors are taken into consideration when establishing an investment contribution.
-If the cost is greater than the maximum investment, Customers are obligated to pay a contribution toward the service.
+Many factors are taken into consideration when determining investment contribution.
+If the cost of constructing or establishing a Customer's service is greater than FortisAlberta's Maximum Investment Level, the Customer is obligated to pay a Customer Contribution toward the service.